Report Campaign 2016

-Three Egyptian restorers have joined the team this season: Ahmed Yaad, Mohamed Ahmed Salam and Saad Zaki.
+Three Egyptian restorers have joined the team this season: Hasan Yuma, Mohamed Mahmoud Mohamed, and Mohamed Ahmed Salam.
 They are excellent professionals, and have been most helpful and efficient.
-They have been engaged in the cleaning of the walls of the central corridor and the inner most chamber of Djehuty’s tomb-chapel (TT 11).
-They have carefully remove the mud from the walls’ surface, consolidate the colors and the demotic graffiti preserved on them.
-They have also place back in situ the blocks that had fall down and were found in the excavation of the courtyard.
+They have been engaged in the cleaning of the walls of the transverse hall of Djehuty’s tomb-chapel (TT 11), carefully removing the mud crust from the surface, filling in the cracks, and consolidating the areas about to fall down.

 The field season has been sponsored by Union Fenosa Gas (UFG), a Spanish gas company whose main activity is based in Damietta, and by the Spanish Ministry of Culture.